The Forbidden Legend: Sex & Chopsticks

-The Forbidden Legend Sex & Chopsticks (金瓶梅 (金瓶梅, Jīnpíngméi, Golden Lotus)) is a 2008 Hong Kong pornographic comedy film directed by Qian Wenqi and produced by Wong Jing, starring Oscar Lam wai-kin, Norman Chui, and Hayakawa Serina, based on the 1610 novel The Golden Lotus by Lanling Xiaoxiao Sheng.
+The Forbidden Legend: Sex & Chopsticks (金瓶梅 (金瓶梅, Jīnpíngméi, Golden Lotus)) is a 2008 Hong Kong pornographic comedy film directed by Qian Wenqi and produced by Wong Jing, starring Oscar Lam wai-kin, Norman Chui, and Hayakawa Serina, based on the 1610 novel The Golden Lotus by Lanling Xiaoxiao Sheng.
 The film premiered in Hong Kong on 19 September 2008.

+Plot

+The story is loosely based on the first ten chapters of Jin Ping Mei, telling the stories of how Ximen Qing meets two of his eventually six wives, the former Buddhist nun Wu Yueniang (a.k.a.
+Mingyue) and the mariticide Pan Jinlian.